Sampling Methods | Types, Techniques & Examples

 If you use this technique, it is important to make sure that there is no hidden pattern in the list that might skew the sample.
 For example, if the HR database groups employees by team, and team members are listed in order of seniority, there is a risk that your interval might skip over people in junior roles, resulting in a sample that is skewed towards senior employees.

-You divide the population into subgroups (called strata) based on the relevant characteristic (e.g. gender, age range, income bracket, job role).
+To use this sampling method, you divide the population into subgroups (called strata) based on the relevant characteristic (e.g., gender identity, age range, income bracket, job role).

 Cluster sampling also involves dividing the population into subgroups, but each subgroup should have similar characteristics to the whole sample.
 Instead of sampling individuals from each subgroup, you randomly select entire subgroups.